linode/docs/docs/email/postfix/configure-postfix-to-send-mail-using-gmail-and-google-apps-on-debian-or-ubuntu/index.md

 In this section, you will configure the `/etc/postfix/main.cf` file to use Gmail's SMTP server.

-1. Find and modify `relayhost` in `/etc/postfix/main.cf` to match the following example:
+1. Find and modify `relayhost` in `/etc/postfix/main.cf` to match the following example.
+Be sure the port number matches what you specified in `/etc/postfix/sasl/sasl\\_passwd` above.

     {{< file "/etc/postfix/main.cf" >}}
 relayhost = [smtp.gmail.com]:587